Kathmere Capital Management LLC Sells 6,441 Shares of Innovator S&P 500 Buffer ETF – December (NYSEARCA:BDEC)

-Kathmere Capital Management LLC cut its holdings in shares of Innovator S&P 500 Buffer ETF – December (NYSEARCA:BDEC – Get Rating) by 24.6% during the first quarter, according to its most recent 13F filing with the Securities and Exchange Commission.
-The fund owned 19,776 shares of the company’s stock after selling 6,441 shares during the quarter.
-Kathmere Capital Management LLC owned about 0.70% of Innovator S&P 500 Buffer ETF – December worth $677,000 as of its most recent SEC filing.
+Kathmere Capital Management LLC lowered its position in Innovator S&P 500 Buffer ETF – December (NYSEARCA:BDEC – Get Rating) by 24.6% during the 1st quarter, according to the company in its most recent Form 13F filing with the SEC.
+The institutional investor owned 19,776 shares of the company’s stock after selling 6,441 shares during the period.
+Kathmere Capital Management LLC owned 0.70% of Innovator S&P 500 Buffer ETF – December worth $677,000 as of its most recent SEC filing.

-A number of other institutional investors and hedge funds have also recently added to or reduced their stakes in BDEC.
-Wealthquest Corp grew its stake in Innovator S&P 500 Buffer ETF – December by 13.4% during the fourth quarter.
-Wealthquest Corp now owns 418,560 shares of the company’s stock worth $14,745,000 after purchasing an additional 49,500 shares during the period.
-Advisor Group Holdings Inc. grew its position in shares of Innovator S&P 500 Buffer ETF – December by 31.4% in the fourth quarter.
-Advisor Group Holdings Inc. now owns 130,256 shares of the company’s stock valued at $4,589,000 after purchasing an additional 31,099 shares in the last quarter.
-Commonwealth Equity Services LLC boosted its stake in Innovator S&P 500 Buffer ETF – December by 196.0% during the fourth quarter.
-Commonwealth Equity Services LLC now owns 94,201 shares of the company’s stock valued at $3,318,000 after buying an additional 62,375 shares during the period.
-Cambridge Investment Research Advisors Inc. boosted its stake in Innovator S&P 500 Buffer ETF – December by 99.5% during the fourth quarter.
-Cambridge Investment Research Advisors Inc. now owns 66,896 shares of the company’s stock valued at $2,357,000 after buying an additional 33,357 shares during the period.
-Finally, Retirement Planning Group bought a new stake in Innovator S&P 500 Buffer ETF – December during the fourth quarter worth about $2,112,000.
+Several other hedge funds also recently bought and sold shares of BDEC.
+Benjamin F. Edwards & Company Inc. increased its position in shares of Innovator S&P 500 Buffer ETF – December by 462.5% during the fourth quarter.
+Benjamin F. Edwards & Company Inc. now owns 5,625 shares of the company’s stock valued at $198,000 after acquiring an additional 4,625 shares during the last quarter.
+Maltin Wealth Management Inc. purchased a new stake in Innovator S&P 500 Buffer ETF – December in the fourth quarter worth $226,000.
+Valtinson Bruner Financial Planning LLC purchased a new stake in Innovator S&P 500 Buffer ETF – December in the first quarter worth $203,000.
+Blue Bell Private Wealth Management LLC increased its position in Innovator S&P 500 Buffer ETF – December by 8,736.9% in the fourth quarter.
+Blue Bell Private Wealth Management LLC now owns 5,744 shares of the company’s stock worth $202,000 after buying an additional 5,679 shares during the last quarter.
+Finally, Bedel Financial Consulting Inc. increased its position in Innovator S&P 500 Buffer ETF – December by 382.5% in the first quarter.
+Bedel Financial Consulting Inc. now owns 4,907 shares of the company’s stock worth $168,000 after buying an additional 3,890 shares during the last quarter.

 See Also